brettfazio/CameraView/README.md

 # CameraView for SwiftUI 📷

-CameraView allows you to have a screen on your SwiftUI app that gives a realtime view of the iPhone camera.
+CameraView allows you to have a SnapChat-style screen on your SwiftUI app that gives a realtime view of the iPhone camera.

 ## Adding CameraView to your App